Akati90/SQL_Style/README.md

 ### Group using only column names, not numbers

-If group using column, it has to be in select in same order
+If group using column, it has to be in select in same order:

 ```sql
 -- Good